Eschatologue/CM_wiki/docs/class/warlock/long.md

 ### Level 3: Dragon’s Exhalation

 As a **:rsc-a: Magic** action, you can unleash a blast of elemental energy in a **15-foot :aoe-cone: Cone** or a **5 by 30-foot :aoe-line: Line** (choose the shape each time), originating from you.
-Creature in that area makes a **:d20-save: DEX Save**{ .rsc }, taking damage equals to `1d8 plus your Charisma modifier` on a failed save.
+Creature in that area makes a **:d20-save: DEX Save**{.rsc}, taking damage equals to `1d8 plus your Charisma modifier` on a failed save.
 Damage dealt by this action is always the [Draconic Spark] damage.

 You can make **two** Dragon’s Exhalation as part of the same action when you reach **level 6**, **three** Dragon’s Exhalation at **level 10**, and finally **four** Dragon’s Exhalation at **level 14**.